aheckmann/observed/README.md

 ## usage

 `observed` returns an `EventEmitter` which you listen to for changes.
-There are four classes of events, mirroring `Object.observe`
+There are five classes of events, closely mirroring `Object.observe`

 - `new`
 - `updated`
 - `deleted`
 - `reconfigured`
+- `changed` - fired when any of the above events are emitted

 ```js
 var O = require('observed')